SiliconLabs/platform_hardware_drivers/storage_sd_card/README.md

 - File and Directory Management
 - Volume Management and System Configuration

-For more information about FatFS, see [FatFS](http://elm-chan.org/fsw/ff/00index_e.html).
+For more information about the APIs of FatFS Module, see [FatFS](http://elm-chan.org/fsw/ff/00index_e.html).

 **Storage Device Controls Generic Media**: implements the generic media access interface by consuming storage device specific storage device control implementations.